 The only two-time consensus All-American in school history, Keyes finished third and second in balloting for the Heisman Trophy as a halfback his junior and senior seasons.

 Keyes set school records for career touchdowns (37), points (222) and all-purpose yards (3,757).
-He was voted the All-Time Greatest Player as part of the 100-year anniversary of Purdue football in 1987, was inducted into the College Football Hall of Fame in 1990 and was a member of the inaugural class of Purdue Intercollegiate Athletics Hall of Famers in 1994.
+He was voted the All-Time Greatest Player as part of the 100-year anniversary of Purdue football in 1987, was inducted into the College Football Hall of Fame in 1990 and was an inaugural member of the Purdue Intercollegiate Athletics Hall of Fame in 1994.

 As a junior, Keyes scored 19 touchdowns (13 rushing and six receiving) to set the Purdue season record, which still stands, and led the nation with 114 points en route to being honored as the Big Ten Conference Most Valuable Player.
 The following year, he became the first Boilermaker to rush for 1,000 yards in a season and was selected to the 1968 East-West Shrine Game.